-For the first time this year, pianists in the semi-final stage of the competition as well as the two-night Grand Final will perform with a full orchestra.
+During the 2024 Competition, pianists in the semi-final stage of the competition as well as the two-night Grand Final will perform with a full orchestra.

 Royal Philharmonic Orchestra

 AS THE ROYAL PHILHARMONIC ORCHESTRA (RPO) celebrates its 75th anniversary, its mission to enrich lives through orchestral experiences that are uncompromising in their excellence and inclusive in their appeal, places the RPO at the forefront of music-making in the UK and internationally.